Faaama/assignment-03/README.md

 Requirements
 ========================================================================================================
 Must have IntelliJ IDE,
-Ensure the Project JDK is set before running,
-Use the provided "assignment3database.sql" file to create a student table with initial data in pgAdmin4
+Use the provided "assignment3database.sql" file to create a student table with initial data in pgAdmin4, Have the project saved from this git repository

 Steps to Compile and Run Application